jakebailey/talk-ts-congress-2023/slides.md

 }
 ```

-This is _almost_ our desired code, just with through "namespace barrels".
+This is _almost_ our desired code, but still through "namespace barrels".

 ---